GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 This challenge guides you through monitoring the four SLOs created in the previous challenge.

-- **Initial Observation**: Initially, all Service Level Indicators (SLIs) should be within the acceptable range of the objective.
+- **Perform an Initial Observation**: Initially, all Service Level Indicators (SLIs) should be within the acceptable range of the objective.
 Minor, short-term dips below the objective are normal and not a cause for concern, as long as the SLO is met within the specified time window.
 (Verify this on your SLO dashboard)

 - **Error Budget and Maintenance**: Examine the error budget for the Startup Success Rate SLO.
 The error budget represents the allowed deviation from the SLO.
 (Check out Learning Resources if you need a refresher on **Error budgets** or **Burn Rates**)